EJFleet/joan-fleetwood-actor/README.md

 * see Joan's showreel
 * be able to navigate the site easily to find information
 * find links to Joan's social media channels
-* contact Joan or her agent
+* contact Joan

 #### Returning Visitor Goals

 I want to:
 * see what work Joan has done recently
-* contact Joan or her agent about a potential role
+* contact Joan about a potential role

 #### Frequent Visitor Goals